chatterjeemayuri-prog/longitudinal-mixed-effects-biostat/README.md

 ## Objective

+Longitudinal and repeated-measurements data commonly arise in healthcare and clinical research, where multiple observations are collected from the same individual over time.
+In these settings, observations within subjects are correlated, making standard linear regression models inappropriate.

-The objective of this project is to analyze repeated measurements data and demonstrate the importance of using mixed-effects models when observations are correlated within subjects over time.
+The objective of this project is to demonstrate how mixed-effects models account for within-subject correlation and subject-level variability in longitudinal data.

 ## Dataset